 Getting rid of flies is a tedious task.
 But luckily, there are many plants that flies hate.

-Moreover, bay leaves and lavender are two more herbs that produce fragrances that repel flies.
+Bay leaves and lavender are two more herbs that produce fragrances that repel flies.
 Another useful and cheap herb is mint that does a good job to keep pests at bay.
 You can keep crushed mint leaves near the horses to keep the flies away.
 Rue leaves in crushed form can also be quite effective but you need to be very careful while dealing with them because they can cause skin irritation.

 Horse Dietary Changes to Keep Flies Away